German Centre for Integrative Biodiversity Research (iDiv): History

+iDiv moved into a new building at the Alte Messe area in 2021.

 Financing

 The DFG funds iDiv in the current, second funding period (2016-2020) with approximately 9 million euros annually.
 This represents an increase of 32 percent compared to the first funding period.
 In addition, the partners in the iDiv consortium make their own contributions and there are also third-party grants for individual research projects.
 The DFG usually funds DFG research centres such as iDiv for three four-year periods.

 Research

 Biodiversity research at iDiv takes place against the backdrop of the current biodiversity crisis.
 The magnitude of it, the underlying processes and consequences for humanity are often unknown.
 In order to better understand the complex interactions, iDiv research prioritises synthesis, theory and transdisciplinarity. iDiv has two missions:

-First, to provide a scientific basis for the sustainable use of our planet’s biodiversity.
+First, to provide a scientific basis for the sustainable use of our planet's biodiversity.